deepppl/deepppl/README.md

 ## Installation

+DeepPPL requires python 3.7, and ANTLR 4.7

 ```
-cd deepppl
-make
+make -C deepppl
 pip install -r requirements.txt
-cd ..
 pip install .
 ```

-To create a symbolic link to the code use: `pip install -e ..` instead

 ## Try

-Some examples of Python notebooks using the compiler are available in the directory `deepppl/examples`.
+Notebook examples are available in the directory `examples`.
 To launch the notebooks use the following command:

 ```
 jupyter notebook